Skip to content

 Text, images, video clips, charts, code and terminal blocks, Markdown, annotations, audio, and captions.
 Multi-aspect and data-driven templates ship.
 Three element types (Mermaid, WebView, Html) are documented but their live transport is deferred: see the next answer.

-Mermaid, WebView, and Html rasterize an external source (a Mermaid diagram, a web page, a Flutter subtree) once before the frame loop, then paint the cached image every frame.
+Mermaid, WebView, and Html rasterize an external source (a Mermaid diagram, a web page, an inline HTML document) once before the frame loop, then paint the cached image every frame.
 The element types and their painting are part of v1, but the live headless-Chrome transport that captures the source is deferred.

 They are marked @experimental.
 To use them you inject a SnapshotService that provides the rasterized bytes; without one, a render of these elements raises a FluvieSnapshotUnavailableError.
 Their tests carry the snapshot tag and run only where a live renderer is configured.
 See Diagrams and web pages.